vuw-snap/SNAP-decisions/README.md

-the main depository for the VUW-SNAP website. we use Quarto to create the website documents https://quarto.org/docs/get-started/hello/text-editor.html https://quarto.org/docs/guide/
+the main depository for the VUW-SNAP website.

+we use Quarto to create the website documents https://quarto.org/docs/get-started/hello/text-editor.html https://quarto.org/docs/guide/ the quarto documents are in the other depository

 basic structure is
 _quarto.yml : sets out framework of website